MementoFX/MementoFX.Persistence.MongoDB/README.md

 A MongoDB powered event store for MementoFX

 **Release notes**

-Version 2.0.0-pre2
+Version 2.0.0
-- Support for MementoFX 2.0.0-pre6
+- MementoFX reference updated to v2.0.0

-Version 2.0.0-pre1
-- Support for .NET Standard 2
+- Support for .NET Standard 2.0
 - Unit tests migrated to XUnit

 Version 1.1.3